 Real estate investment trusts come in a variety of flavors, but the primary types are Equity REITs and Mortgage REITs.
 Equity REITs invest in the ownership position whereas Mortgage REITs originate loans that are secured by real estate.
 Within these two buckets of real estate investment trusts there is even further specialization.
 For example, there are many property type-specific REITs like Apartment REITs, Retail REITs, Hotel REITs, Industrial REITs and Office REITs (like 1st stREIT Office).
 The variety of real estate investment trusts allows investors to diversify as they see fit.

-So if you’re seeking the benefits of cash-flowing real estate, while trying to avoid double taxation on your dividends, then investing in a real estate investment trust like stREITwise could be for you.
+So if you’re seeking the benefits of cash-flowing real estate, while trying to avoid double taxation on your dividends, investing in a real estate investment trust like Streitwise could be for you.

 Mr. Karsh is CEO and Co-Founder of Streitwise and Tryperion Holdings.